ruben-s/talend_how_to/Talend_Getting_it_to_work.md

 - using sequences: Numeric.sequence("s1",((max_quoted_price_dwh_id.quoted_prices_dwh_id==null)?0:max_quoted_price_dwh_id.quoted_prices_dwh_id) +1, 1)
     - when the target table is empty and performing a join between staging and target to identify new records for inserts,
     then max_xxx_dwh_id is null as the target table is still empty.
 In that case the null needs to be converted to 0 to prevent a java.lang.nullpointer
+- to differentiate between inserts and updates on target:
+    - create a join between staging and target with tMap
+    - configure tMap for inner join
+    - configure 1 output for inner join rejects -> inserts (i.e. no equivalent record on target yet)
+        - use tAggregate component to retrieve the max value of integer surrogate primary key
+        - use sequence to create new integer surrogate primary keys

 ### RE-usable context job
-- to enable each job to load the context for the job easily [download re-usable context job from TalendForge](http://www.talendbyexample.com/talend-reusable-context-load-job.html)
+- to enable each job to load the context for a job EXPLICITLY easily [download re-usable context job from TalendForge](http://www.talendbyexample.com/talend-reusable-context-load-job.html)
     - check-out following [page](http://www.talendbyexample.com/talend-load-context-example.html)
+- alternative configure implicit context loading in project properties

 ### Altering the default mapping between Talend and DB

 - schema import from oracle database incorrectly translates oracle number datatype to BigDecimal with 0 precision.